My Independent Greece Itinerary for a 2-Week Trip

 Where to stay in Athens 🏨

-I actually stayed in Akadimia area which is more residential and local, but perfectly fine and within walking distance to the center.
-If I had to choose again though, I’d go for the beautiful neighborhood of Plaka.
+I stayed in Akadimia, which is more residential and worked fine, but if I were booking again I’d go straight for Plaka.

 travel itinerary to greece athens place to stay